MStarmans91/WORC/WORC/doc/static/configuration.rst

     list can be created by using commas for separation, e.g.
     :py:meth:`Network.create_source <'value1, value2, ... ')>`.

-Sections
+Contents
 --------
+The config object can be indexed as ``config[key][subkey] = value``.
+The various keys, subkeys, and the values (description, defaults and options) can be found below.

+.. include:: ../autogen/WORC.config.rst

-Below are details on each section of the configuration.
+Details on each section of the config can be found below.

+.. _config-General:

 General
 ~~~~~~~